wigforss/spring-nats/README.md

 ```

 ## Sending Messages
-Once the spring-nats is initialized a bean of type **se.hiq.oss.spring.nats.publisher.NatsTemplate** will be available for injection (autowiring).
+Once the spring-nats is initialized a bean of type **org.kasource.spring.nats.publisher.NatsTemplate** will be available for injection (autowiring).

 ```
     @Autowired